Lexicon

 ORIGINAL

 A certificate that binds a claim of equivalence to the conditions under which that claim can be inspected, transported, and challenged.
 Where a bare assertion says 'these two things are the same,' a witness structure specifies the scope within which the sameness holds, the evidence supporting it, and the procedure by which a challenger can contest it.
-Local truths compose into global coherence through witness structures: the sheaf condition requires that wherever two local claims overlap, their witness structures must agree.
-The medieval bill of exchange was, in retrospect, precisely such a structure — it carried not just a promise to pay but the chain of endorsements, jurisdictional references, and conditions under which the promise could cross linguistic, monetary, and legal boundaries.
+Local truths compose into global coherence through witness structures: the sheaf condition demands that wherever two local claims overlap, their witness structures must agree.
+The medieval bill of exchange was precisely such a structure — it carried not just a promise to pay but the chain of endorsements, jurisdictional references, and conditions under which the promise could cross linguistic, monetary, and legal boundaries.

 Witnessed Assertion (A2b)